Dominic-Taylor-Dev/eagle-bank-api/README.md

 - Once the database is up and running you can start the main Spring application either:
   - If using IntelliJ: with the 'play' button on `src/main/java/com/eaglebank/EaglebankApiApplication.java`
   - Via command line: Use the appropriate Maven wrapper for your OS. `./mvnw spring-boot:run` for Linux/macOS or `.\mvnw spring-boot:run` on Windows (JAVA_HOME variable needs to be set and should point at a Java 21 distribution)
+- From here you can perform manual testing with any client.
+- To facilitate this, there are example requests in `docs/manual-testing.http` which can be used with the IntelliJ or VS Code integrated REST clients.